The Tax Dispute Process in Canada

 At this time, a date for a hearing of your case in the Tax Court is set.
 In a tax dispute, you have the right to call witnesses on your behalf.
 You have the right to introduce documents or receipts as evidence, and you get to provide your side of the story by testifying under oath.

 At the hearing in Tax Court, witnesses are called and documentary evidence is entered on the record.
-Your Clearly Accounting CPA, and if necessary, supported by Deer Lake Law’s tax lawyer, presents your position and argues that your position is correct and the CRA’s final assessment is incorrect.
+Your Clearly Accounting CPA, and if necessary, your tax lawyer presents your position and argues that your position is correct and the CRA’s final assessment is incorrect.
 The CRA is represented by a government tax lawyer.
 A Tax Court of Canada judge then renders a decision regarding the case.

 Appeals to the Federal Court of Appeal and Supreme Court of Canada